SitePen/dstore/docs/Stores.md

 The `LocalDB` stores requires a few extra parameters, not needed by other stores.
 First, it needs a database configuration object.
 A database configuration object defines all the stores or tables that are used by the stores, and which properties to index.
 There should be a single database configuration object for the entire application, and it should be passed to all the store instances.
 The configuration object should include a version (which should be incremented whenever the configuration is changed), and a set of stores in the `stores` object.
 Within the stores object, each property that will be used should be defined.
 Each property value should have a property configuration object with the following optional properties:

-* preference - This defines the priority of using this property for index-based querying.
+* `preference` - This defines the priority of using this property for index-based querying.
 This should be a larger number for more unique properties.
 A boolean property would generally have a `preference` of 1, and a completely unique property should be 100.
-* indexed - This is a boolean indicating if a property should be indexed.
+* `indexed` - This is a boolean indicating if a property should be indexed.
 This defaults to true.
-* multiEntry - This indicates the property will have an array of values, and should be indexed correspondingly.
+* `multiEntry` - This indicates the property will have an array of values, and should be indexed correspondingly.
+Internet Explorer's implementation of IndexedDB does not currently support `multiEntry`.
-* autoIncrement - This indicates if a property should automatically increment.
+* `autoIncrement` - This indicates if a property should automatically increment.

 Alternately a number can be provided as a property configuration, and will be used as the `preference`.